leroycep/game-of-life/README.md

 version or newer.
 As Zig is still pre-1.0, the build may break.
 Please file an issue if the build breaks!

-Anyway, once you have Zig installed, do the following
+Anyway, once you have Zig installed, do the following:

 ```bash
 $ git clone https://github.com/leroycep/game-of-life.git --recursive